ISO 18416: 2017

-Detection of candida albicans microorganisms in cosmetic product
+Detection of specified and non-specified microorganisms in cosmetic products

 ISO 18416: 2017 - Detection of Candida albicans in Cosmetic Products